Wendy Crewson

 Wendy Jane Crewson (born May 9, 1956) is a Canadian actress and producer.
 She began her career appearing on Canadian television, before her breakthrough role in 1991 dramatic film The Doctor.

 Crewson has appeared in many Hollywood films, including The Good Son (1993), The Santa Clause (1994) and its sequels The Santa Clause 2 (2002) and The Santa Clause 3: The Escape Clause (2006), as well as Air Force One (1997), Bicentennial Man (1999), What Lies Beneath (2000), The 6th Day (2000), The Covenant (2006) and Eight Below (2006).
 She also starred in a number of independent movies, such as Better Than Chocolate (1999), Suddenly Naked (2001), Perfect Pie (2002), Away from Her (2006), Into the Forest (2015) and Room (2015).

 Crewson has won six Gemini Awards, two Canadian Screen Awards and ACTRA Award for her performances on television.
 She played leading roles in a number of television films, include playing Joanne Kilbourn in six movies based on novels by Gail Bowen.
 She had recurring roles on American television series 24 and Revenge, and the Canadian television series Frankie Drake Mysteries.
 From 2012 to 2017, Crewson co-starred in the CTV medical drama Saving Hope.

 Early life

 Crewson was born in Hamilton, Ontario, the daughter of June Doreen (née Thomas) and Robert Binnie Crewson.
 She attended John Rennie High School in Pointe-Claire, Québec, as did her younger brother, Brad Crewson.

-She attended Queen's University in Kingston, Ontario, where she won the Lorne Greene Award for outstanding work in the theater.
+She attended Queen's University in Kingston, Ontario, where she won the Lorne Greene Award for outstanding work in the theatre.
 She then studied at the Webber Douglas Academy of Dramatic Art in London.